Hakuba Japan

 There are lots of restaurants and the nightlife is rather vibrant (for a Japanese ski area) in Echoland and Happo.

 Hakuba restaurants include western style dining as well as plenty of opportunities to sample the fabulous Japanese food.
-Hakuba is also renowned for the many izakayas (little Japanese bars) where you can get a good feed, and there are also some good pubs.
+Hakuba is also renowned for the izakayas (little Japanese bars) where you can get a good feed, and there are also some good pubs.
 Or if you want to stay in a very quiet Japanese village with negligible nightlife, there are options in Hakuba for that too.

 Activities